komejo/d8-theming-guide/README.md

 ## Drupal core themes

 Drupal core themes live inside `core/themes`.
-Inside this folder we can find the three Drupal 8 core themes:
+Inside this folder we can find the three (at the moment) Drupal 8 core themes:

 - **bartik**: *A flexible, recolorable theme with many regions and a responsive, mobile-first layout.*
 - **seven**: *The default administration theme for Drupal 8 was designed with clean lines, simple blocks, and sans-serif font to emphasize the tools and tasks at hand.*